Theodor de Bry

-Life
+Biography

 Theodorus de Bry was born in 1528 in Liège, Prince-Bishopric of Liège (in modern Belgium), to a family which had escaped the destruction of the city of Dinant in 1466 during the Wars of Liège by the Duke of Burgundy, Philip the Good and his son Charles the Bold.
 As a man he trained under his grandfather, Thiry de Bry the Elder (died 1528), and under his father, Thiry de Bry the Younger (1495–1590), who were jewellers and engravers, engraving copper plates.
 The art of copper plate engraving was the technology required at that time for printing images and drawings as part of books.
 In 1524 Thiry de Bry the Younger married Catherine le Blavier, daughter of Conrad le Blavier de Jemeppe.
 Their son, Theodore de Bry, also became a jeweller and engraver.

 Theodore de Bry became a Protestant, and in 1570 was sentenced to perpetual banishment and his goods were confiscated.
 He moved to Strasbourg, along the west bank of the Rhine.
 In 1577, he moved to Antwerp in the Duchy of Brabant, which was part of the Spanish Netherlands or Southern Netherlands and Low Countries of that time (16th century), where he further developed and used his skills as a copper engraver.
 Between 1585 and 1588 he lived in London, where he met the geographer Richard Hakluyt and began to collect stories and illustrations of various European explorations, most notably from Jacques Le Moyne de Morgues.

-In 1588, Theodorus and his family moved permanently to Frankfurt-am-Main, where he became citizen and began to plan his first publications.
+In 1588, Theodorus and his family moved permanently to Frankfurt-am-Main, where he became a citizen and began to plan his first publications.
 The most famous one is known as Les Grands Voyages, i.e., "The Great Travels", or "The Discovery of America".
 He also published the largely identical India Orientalis series, as well as many other illustrated works on a wide range of subjects.
 His books were published in Latin, and were also translated into German, English and French to reach a wider reading public.

 In 1590 Theodorus de Bry and his sons published a new, illustrated edition of Thomas Harriot's A Briefe and True Report of the New Found Land of Virginia about the first English settlements in North America (in modern-day North Carolina).
 His illustrations were based on the watercolor paintings of colonist John White.
 The book sold well, and the next year de Bry published a new one about the first French attempts to colonize Florida: Fort Caroline, founded by Jean Ribault and René de Laudonnière.
 It featured 43 illustrations based on paintings of Jacques Le Moyne de Morgues, one of the few survivors of Fort Caroline.
 The images and descriptions feature the Timucuans.
 Jacques de Moyne had planned to publish his account of his expeditions but died in 1587.
 According to de Bry's account, he had bought de Moyne's paintings from his widow in London and used them as a basis for the engravings.